The Fricandò recipe is a kind of rustic ratatouille and a typical recipe from the peasant tradition of Romagna.

 The hortus conclusus is the space bordered by the walls that protect convents all over Europe.
 It was an era characterized by ever-moving armies, famine, looting, and pestilence, and the walled garden offered food and herbs for pharmacopeia.

-Still in the middle of the Middle Ages, with the emergence of the first universities, the vegetable garden also becomes a place of open-air study where students learn to distinguish and use plants.
+Still, in the middle of the Middle Ages, with the emergence of the first universities, the vegetable garden also became a place of open-air study where students learned to distinguish and use plants.

-Hence from now, it becomes a permanent part of the landscape and becomes domestic.
+Hence, from now on, it has become a permanent part of the landscape and has become domestic.
 You know, I mean that every farmhouse has its own garden.

 The first urban gardens spread between the 15th and 18th centuries.

 After World War II, many Italian municipalities follow this ancient custom and allocate public land to those who want to garden in the city.
-It is no longer a response to poverty.
-Instead, it is about offering older people an occasion to be active members in the local community.
+This practice is no longer a response to poverty but rather about offering older people an opportunity to be active local community members.

 A few decades later, the vegetable garden gained other followers, the urban gardener, and new spaces such as condominium roofs and terraces.